West Bridgewater Flower Planting Services

 Pollinator Protection & Native Plant Habitat Creation in West Bridgewater

 Protecting pollinators is a municipal and ecological priority.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator species.
-Avoid pesticide applications during bloom periods and never use neonicotinoids.
-Design gardens for continuous bloom and include larval host plants.
-Avoid double-petal cultivars, which offer less pollen.
-For guidance and to participate in local pollinator initiatives, consult the Massachusetts Audubon Society.
+Gardens should include native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm, ensuring a sequence of blooms from spring through fall.
+Avoid pesticide applications during bloom periods and do not use neonicotinoids.
+Create habitat by including larval host plants and avoiding double-petal cultivars, which offer less pollen.
+Collaboration with the Massachusetts Audubon Society and local pollinator initiatives enhances habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in West Bridgewater